 SATSANG (MEDITATION AND KIRTAN)

 Meditating together in a group creates a strong spiritual atmosphere which allows a deeper experience of meditation.
-In satsang, people of different levels practice together – from newcomers to experienced yoga teachers.
+In satsang, people of different levels practice together – from beginners to experienced practitioners.

-Satsang, which means “association with the wise,” is a key element of the practice of yoga.
-It consists of 30 minutes of silent meditation, 30 minutes of meditative chanting of mantras and kirtan and an easy-to-follow reading and/or talk on yoga philosophy or psychology.
-The steady, joyful practice of satsang tangibly builds the energy at the yoga center.
+Satsang, which means “association with the wise,” is a key element of the practice of Yoga.
+It consists of guided and silent meditation followed by the chanting of mantras and kirtan and an easy-to-follow reading and/or talk on Yoga philosophy or psychology.
+The steady, joyful practice of satsang tangibly builds the energy at the Yoga center.

 We recite Swami Sivananda’s Universal Prayer and conclude satsang with arati, an offering and receiving of Divine Light.
 We also share prasad, a sweet offering.